ds-ashanmugavel/traceability-foss/docs/arc42.md

 ![arc42_004](https://ds-ashanmugavel.github.io/traceability-foss/docs/assets/arc42/arc42_004.png)

 The Trace-X acts as a consumer and provider of the EDC component.
-In Trace-X we communicate with EDC directly only for the sake of fulfilling quality investigation functionality.
+In Trace-X we communicate with the EDC directly only for the sake of fulfilling the quality notification functionality.
-Specific use cases can be viewed in [Runtime view](../runtime-view/index.adoc) section.
+Specific use cases can be viewed in the [Runtime view](../runtime-view/index.adoc) section.
 For these purposes the integrated EDC clients in Trace-X are responsible for creating restful requests to the EDC component.
 As mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 ## Solution strategy

-This section contains summarized architectural overview.
-A comparison of the most important goals and the corresponding solution approaches.
+This section contains a summarized architectural overview, a comparison of the most important goals and the corresponding solution approaches.

 ## Introduction